0

 Common competencies employers look for include teamwork, responsibility, decision-making, communication, integrity, result orientation, and problem-solving (PossibleWorks).

-Interviewers and hiring managers assess for competencies using competency-based interview questions and answers.
+Interviewers and hiring managers are most effective when using a specific type of question to assess competencies.
 However, the most important thing to remember when asking competency questions is consistency.
 Structured interviewing ensures that you are able to fairly rate each candidate, and helps to remove bias from the interview process.

 Need guidance on developing a structured interview process?